interviewcrew/interview/docs/architecture/002-monorepo-migration.md

 ### Local Development

-To simplify the complexity of running multiple services (Next.js, Agent, Inngest, Webhook tunnels), we will use `docker-compose` for local development.
+To simplify the complexity of running multiple services (Next.js, Agent, Inngest, Webhook tunnels), we will use `docker compose` for local development.

 #### `docker-compose.yml`
 The compose file will spin up: